alexrohleder/order-book/README.md

-# Orderbook
+# Cryptocurrency Orderbook

-This is an awesome orderbook built with NextJS, Tailwind and Redux Sagas!
+This is an awesome cryptocurrency orderbook built with NextJS, Tailwind and Redux Sagas!

 ## Getting Started